rsvinekar/LingoServer/README.md

 # Linguistics server

-## Has a transliterator for multiple Indian scripts
+- Has a transliterator for multiple Indian scripts
-## Unique computer-friendly and grammar-friendly orthography
-## Work in Progress...
+- Unique computer-friendly and grammar-friendly orthography Work in Progress...
 Started in 2008 at Univ. of Pune

-## Rewriting,
+###  Rewriting,
- The main portion is embedded within MoinMoin 1.9.8.
+ The main portion is embedded within [MoinMoin](https://moinmo.in/) 1.9.8.
 Most of the code is therefore MoinMoin and not mine.
-The main stuff is in MoinMoin/web/static/HtDocs/ in the directories Transliterator/ and Transliterator_old/ There will be a server-side component - implemented through MoinMoin Action scripts (and a Php equivalent), but for now it is static and standalone.
+The main stuff is in [LingoServer/MoinMoin/web/static/htdocs/](./LingoServer/MoinMoin/web/static/htdocs) in the directories Transliterator/ and Transliterator_old/ There will be a server-side component - implemented through MoinMoin Action scripts (and a Php equivalent), but for now it is static and standalone.